sersoft-gmbh/xmlwrangler/README.md

 -   It is then also possible to convert those attributes (for some types like e.g. `RawRepresentable` you don't need to pass a `converter`): `Element.convertedAttribute(for:converter:)`
 -   Last but not least you can extract the string content of an Element: `Element.stringContent()`
 -   And of course as you can with attributes, you can also convert string content: `Element.convertedStringContent(converter:)`

-There are also mixtures of all of these, so that you can e.g. extract and convert an attribute of a child element at a given path: `Element.convertedAttribute(for:ofElementAt:converter:)`

 All these methods throw an error (`LookupError`) when something went wrong instead of returning optionals.
 If you prefern an optional, you can always use `try?`.
 For more information also check the header docs which describe these methods a little closer.